 - Acute myeloid leukemia (AML)

 - Chronic lymphocytic leukemia (CLL)

+As you can see, there are several different types of leukemia.
 One of the most common symptoms to look for in both children and adults is bone and joint pain.

 If you’re wondering exactly what does leukemia bone pain feel like, read on.
 Our guide will detail this and more from the experts at ITC.

 Regular Bone Pain Versus Leukemia Bone Pain

 Bone pain can come from a variety of things.
 As opposed to muscle and joint pain, different types of bone pain tend to linger even when you aren’t moving around or putting pressure on the bone.
 3

 Before jumping to the conclusion that your bone pain might be leukemia bone pain, it’s good to note other common types of bone pain and their related symptoms.